emilianraduu/AIProject/README.md

 Usage

 1. Clone the repo
-2. Open up the program
+2. Start the server
-3. Register as a new user
-* wip
+3. Run the application
+4. Make an account
+5. Fill the forms
+6. Have your data sorted in your timetable

 ## Requirements
-* wip
+* IDE, browser

 ### Screenshots